Travel 4 minutes 04 October 2024

 Brigadiers, one of the London restaurants offering a Diwali menu

 The Hindu festival of lights will brighten even the gloomiest of autumnal days and on 27th October this year, Trafalgar Square plays host to London’s festivities.
 The lighting of candles, lanterns and lamps, along with fireworks and fairs, make it a true celebration of the victory of light over darkness.
-Many of London’s Indian restaurants will offer a special Diwali menu, including Yaatra in Westminster and Brigadiers in The City, along with Michelin-Starred restaurants Trishna and Jamavar.
+Many of London’s Indian restaurants will offer a special Diwali menu, including Yaatra in Westminster and Brigadiers in The City, along with One Star restaurants Trishna and Jamavar.

 7. Enjoy a Feast for the Eyes